Writing About Grief

 Selah (MISS Foundation) -- Sedona, AZ

 The MISS Foundation offers an annual retreat for grieving families.
-Their 2019 contemplative gathering will be held from March 28-31and includes meditation as well as individual and group activities.
-Check back at the MISS foundation website for updates on future events.
+Their 2019 contemplative gathering took place on March 28-31and included meditation as well as individual and group activities.
+Check back at the MISS foundation website for updates on future retreats and other events.

 Grief Support & Education